smith11235/rails-aws/redesign.md

 # Rails Aws

-Manage all your projects.
-Manage each branch of your project.
-Manage them locally for easy key management.
-Integrate with Lastpass and 1Password.
+Publish your 'production' branch and any development branch you want tested like production.

-Versioned, revision controlled hardware and software.
+Revision controlled, pull requestable, hardware and software.

-Local server provides dashboard for management.
-Use easy pro stacks for the best modern website possible.
-All based on AWS for easy infinite expansion.
+All based on AWS with extensible json deployment configuration.
-Run a development server.
-This app is what runs on port 80.

 ## Workflow

-* production, with database, rails stack
-  * in a private vpc
-  * running on elastic beanstalk
+* deploy production setups
+  * for any branch you need
-* commands work on your current git repo and branch
+    * commands operate on your current repo and branch
+  * private VPC
+  * standalone DB
+  * Rails on Elastic Beanstalk
+  * Safe, instant publishing and rollback of application versions.

 #### Deploying a test build or production

 ```
-  git checkout master
+  git checkout master # pretend master is your production build
   rake aws:deploy:create:prepare
   rake aws:deploy:create:publish

   rake aws:deploy:delete
 ```

-Updating a deployed test or production build.

-# todo:
+#### Deploying an Update

 ```
   git checkout master